Divico is something truly special.

 - Aromas and flavours: Bacchus wines are known for their aromatic qualities, with notes of elderflower, citrus, and stone fruit being common.
 On the palate, they are typically dry and crisp, with a good balance of acidity and fruitiness.
 Some examples may have a slightly herbaceous or grassy note, which adds to their complexity.

 - Climate suitability: Bacchus is a hardy grape variety that can thrive in cooler climates, which makes it well-suited to the UK.
 It is also resistant to several common grape diseases, which makes it a popular choice for organic and biodynamic winemakers.

 - Styles: Bacchus is typically used to produce dry, aromatic white wines, although some winemakers may choose to produce off-dry or sweet wines as well.
 It is also sometimes used in blends with other grape varieties to add a fresh and aromatic element to the wine.

-Overall, Bacchus is an exciting grape variety that is well-suited to the cooler climate of the UK.
+Overall Bacchus is a modern British classic white and seen as our best alternative to Sauvignon Blanc for this country.
 A wine that is often at its bet slightly off dry thus winemakers will often control the fermentation to leave more residual sugar.